mlgvla/community_playlister/note.md

 - Navbar - Playlists should dropdown to All (Community) Playlists and My Playlists

 - Make sure Playlists table is populated with user_ids!

+- on Library page - highlight new Public Playlists

+- handle public private with a check box ("Make Public")

+- replace PLaylist_Track with Like instead of Note - increment likes everytime someone likes a track and then be able to sort tracks by number of likes?

+- present Track (by song) finds in order of popularity

+- track searches by Artist, Album, Song or general

+- make sure you see your private playlists even if they are public - add some display text to indiciate to you which ones of your playlists you've elected to make public or use a filter dropdown!